 Mark Berlin is an Assistant Professor in the Department of Political Science.
 He received his Ph.D. and M.A. degrees from the University of California, Irvine.
-He research interests lie at the intersections of international law, domestic law, and human rights, with a particular focus on domestic and international accountability for violations of human rights and the laws of war.
+His research examines politics at the intersections of international law, domestic law, and human rights, with a particular focus on domestic and international accountability for violations of human rights and the laws of war.
 Prof. Berlin's research has been supported by the National Science Foundation, and he was formerly a guest researcher at the Peace Research Institute in Frankfurt, Germany.
 He teaches undergraduate and graduate courses on international law, international organizations, human rights, and the politics of torture.
 Prof. Berlin also holds a Bachelor of Music degree from Berklee College of Music, and before pursuing his graduate studies, worked as a music producer and recording engineer in Chicago.

 - POSC 4601 International Law